rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 And Jesus said to him, Why do you call me good?
 No one is good except God alone. ^1018

-You know the commandments : Do not murder, Do not commit adultery, Do not steal, Do not bear false witness, Do not defraud, Honor your father and mother. ^1019
+You know the commandments: 'Do not murder, Do not commit adultery, Do not steal, Do not bear false witness, Do not defraud, Honor your father and mother.' ^1019

 And he said to him, Teacher, all these I have kept from my youth. ^1020

-And Jesus, looking at him, loved him, and said to him, You lack one thing : go, sell all that you have and give to the poor, and you will have treasure in heaven; and come, follow me. ^1021
+And Jesus, looking at him, loved him, and said to him, You lack one thing: go, sell all that you have and give to the poor, and you will have treasure in heaven; and come, follow me. ^1021

 Disheartened by the saying, he went away sorrowful, for he had great possessions. ^1022